-My name is Whitney Windham.
-I received my BS in Psychology from the College of Charleston in 1999.
-After graduation, I moved to San Francisco to take a position as a mental health assistant in an inpatient treatment program for severely emotionally disturbed adolescents.
+Welcome to Turning Point!
+I’m Dr. Whitney Windham.
+My journey towards being a Clinical Psychologist began while studying Psychology at the College of Charleston in the late 90’s.
+During that time, I worked as a research assistant at the VA Medical Center studying cognitive flexibility and testing memory of Veterans with substance abuse issues.
+After receiving my BS in Psychology in 1999, I moved to San Francisco to take a position as a mental health assistant in an inpatient treatment program for severely emotionally disturbed adolescents.
 Every child in the program had been physically and sexually abused from a very early age, some even as infants.
 This experience led to my interest in the treatment of sexual abuse.

 In 2001, I moved to Florida to pursue my MA in Clinical Psychology at the University of Central Florida.
 When completing my internship, I worked as a full-time psychotherapist at Central Florida AIDS Unified Resources providing mental health services to those infected with or affected by HIV or AIDS.
 This included individual, couples, and family therapy for chronic and acute disease adjustment, depression, anxiety, sexual abuse, physical abuse, substance abuse, grief, parenting, and personality disorder issues.
 I also co-facilitated weekly group therapy sessions for the “Gay Men with HIV Support Group.”
 Almost 95% of my clients were lesbian, gay, or bisexual and I realized just how much I truly enjoy working with and advocating for this population.

 In 2003, I entered the PsyD program in Clinical Psychology at the Florida Institute of Technology.
 There, I spent two years working as a therapist at the university clinic and also worked for the state-funded Family Learning Program.
 Along with my co-therapist, I ran weekly group counseling sessions for court-ordered male incest sex offenders.
 Also, I conducted psychological evaluations and provided outpatient treatment to sexual abuse victims, their non-victim siblings, and non-offending caretakers.
-It was during this time I realized my interest in sexual addiction and deviation.
+It was during this time I realized my interest in all sexual behavior.
 Under the guidance of my mentor, I began working with couples who lived swinger and BDSM lifestyles.
-I also treated individuals and couples who suffered from sexual dysfunction.
+I also treated individuals and couples who suffered from sexual dysfunction and infidelity.

 If you have any questions or think you may have a client to refer, please don’t hesitate to contact me.